-Click on the link below for more detail of this half-term in our topic overview.
+Click on the link under 'What We Are Learning This Term' further down the page for more detail of this exciting half-term in our topic overview.

-Please make sure your child remembers to bring their zip wallet (which contains their school reading book and home-school achievement file) to school every day so they have the opportunity to read with an adult.
-These will be taken in on Mondays and Fridays so we can change reading books and read any comments you have written.
+Please make sure your child remembers to bring their zip wallet (which contains their school reading book, small blue reading record and A4 home-school achievement book) to school every day so they have the opportunity to read with an adult.
+Comments will be read every Monday and books will be changed twice a week on Mondays and Fridays.
 If you would like a new book earlier than this, then please feel free to come into class before or after school and choose one with your child.

 Keep looking on our class page to see photos of this year's children learning and having fun in class 1.